California‐Grown Italian Varietals

 Vineyards are generally in Lodi, with long-term grower relationships and ideal climate for these varietals.

-53% own-rooted, old heritage clone Zinfandel, with 37% Barbera and 10% mixed reds mountain-grown at 2100 feet elevation on the sloping hills of Cappelli Vineyard near highway E16, producing smaller berries, low yields and concentrated flavors.
-Cold-soaked, fermented and pressed, the wines were racked to barrels for malo-lactic conversion in neutral wood, before aging 6 months in 36% new, 37% once-used French and Hungarian barrels.
+43% own-rooted, old heritage clone Zinfandel, with 48% Barbera and 9% mixed reds mountain-grown at 2100 feet elevation on the sloping hills of Cappelli Vineyard near highway E16, producing smaller berries, low yields and concentrated flavors.
+Cold-soaked, fermented and pressed, the wines were racked to barrels for malo- lactic conversion in neutral wood, before aging 6 months in 30% new, 30% once-used French and Hungarian barrels.

-Certified Clone 3 Primitivo differs significantly compared with Zinfandel, with much smaller, more uniformly ripe clusters and smaller berries.
-Primitivo has pretty aromatics of violet and cassis, and flavors emphasizing blue and black fruits without Zinfandel’s anise, black pepper and stewed raisins.
-Own-rooted at Lewis Ranch in sandy soils and vertically-trained shoots, yields are at most 4 tons per acre.
-Cold-soaked, tank fermented then malo-lactic fermented in neutral oak, before blending with 13% Barbera for enhanced complexity, and aged 3 more months in neutral oak.
-Made with no new oak.
+Certified Clone 3 Primitivo differs significantly from Zinfandel, with much smaller, more uniformly ripe clusters and smaller, different-shaped berries.
+Primitivo has aromatics of violet and cassis, and flavors of blue and black fruits without Zinfandel’s anise, black pepper and raisins.